tommasoclini/ergot/demos/README.md

 * `esp32c6` - Applications for the ESP32-C6 platform, typically using the `ESP32-C6-DevKitC-1`
 * `rp2350` - Applications for the RP2350 platform, typically using a `Pico2` development board, with or without a debugger.
 * `rp2040` - Applications for the RP2040 platform, typically using a `Pico` development board, with or without a debugger.
+* `microbit` - Applications for the micro:bit v2 board (nrf52833), which has an included debugger.
 * `nrf52840` - Applications for the `nRF52840` platform, typically using an `nRF52840-DK`

 ## End to End Demos